 Teams can decide to have both players up at the net or both players at the baseline.
 Alternatively, they can set up with one player at the net and the second player at the baseline.
-However, during serves the intended receiver must always receive the ball and is not allowed to switch with their partner.
+However, during serves, the intended receiver must always receive the ball and is not allowed to switch with their partner.

-For comfort, players usually wear shorts with pockets (to hold the tennis balls) and either a t-shirt or polo shirt in more formal competition.
+For comfort, players usually wear shorts with pockets (to hold the tennis balls) and either a t-shirt or polo shirt in more formal competitions.
 Women also traditionally wear tennis skirts in more formal competition.

 In cold weather, sweatpants and a basic sweatshirt or sports jacket can be used to keep warm.
 In sunny weather, a visor or cap is sometimes used to prevent glare from the sun.
 Head sweatbands and wrist sweatbands can also be used.

-Some additional gear may include vibration dampeners for tennis rackets, used to lessen the vibration of the racket and tennis overgrips, used to improve grip on the handle and absorb sweat.
+Some additional gear may include vibration dampeners for tennis rackets, used to lessen the vibration of the racket, and tennis overgrips used to improve grip on the handle and absorb sweat.
 Lead tape is sometimes used to add weight to a racket in specific locations.